top of page

 — Guidelines —

 We're pretty laid-back, but please at least skim our guidelines before you submit.
-Like most journals, we appreciate brief cover letters and third-person bios.
+Like most journals, we appreciate third-person bios.
 Original, unpublished work only.
 No reprints.
+Please don't add a pitch to the cover letter.

 What We Publish: